 You might have heard that there are free platforms, like Tumblr or Blogger, where you can set up a blog.
 These are fine if you are not looking to monetise your blog.

 However, if you want to make money from your blog, you will need to spend a small of amount money upfront and set up your blog on a self-hosted platform like WordPress.org.
 Don’t be scared, it actually doesn’t cost very much at all.

 WordPress is also a good choice because it’s easy to setup and install, you can customize it however you want and it’s so easy to use the platform.
 And because it’s soo popular there are so many forums that offer support for any issue you may face.

 To use WordPress.org you will need hosting and a domain.

-It’s actually very cheap to set up a self hosted blog on WordPress.
+As explained in this article by TechTage.com, it’s actually very cheap to set up a self hosted blog on WordPress.
 Way cheaper than you think.

 - Hosting – For hosting we recommend Bluehost.
 Plans start at $2.95 a month.

 - Domain – Domains cost around $10 a year.
 Free when you signup with Bluehost.